 The red-necked grebe is a medium-sized grebe measuring 15 1/2 inches (40-46 cm).
 They have a sizeable yellowish bill that is straight or downcurved and tapers to a point.

 They can be found around marshes, slow-moving rivers, and lakes with emergent vegetation in summer.
 Still, in winter, they can be found around inshore saltwater coastal regions, sometimes many miles inshore.

 They breed from May-June in lakes and marshes.
-Both members of the pair share incubation duties, which lasts 23 days.
+Both members of the pair share incubation duties, which last 23 days.
 They lay between 3-7 white eggs in a nest of vegetation around marshland plants.

 The red-necked grebe can be found from Alaska to the Great Lakes and down to the United States border.
-During winter, they may migrate to the Atlantic coast and be found on the Pacific coast down to California.
+During winter, they may migrate to the Atlantic coast and be located on the Pacific coast down to California.

 The eared grebe is slightly smaller than the horned grebe at 11-13 inches (28-33 cm).
 Unlike the horned grebe, they have a black head, breast, and neck.
 Their flanks are a rust color.

-They have a gold fan on the sides of their head.
+They have a gold fans on the sides of their head.
 In winter, the rusty flanks turn darker, with the underneath white.
 They also have a dusky color at the front of their neck in winter and a dark cap.
 They have a bill that is uptilted.